-The Bachelor of Science in biochemistry with a focus on medicinal chemistry can ignite your passion for treating diseases.
+The Bachelor of Science in biochemistry with a concentration in medicinal chemistry degree can ignite your passion for treating diseases.
 You’ll explore the fundamentals of biological systems from the molecular perspective.
 You'll discover how these systems play a role in the context of health science from the initial diagnosis to bioengineering treatment.

 As a medicinal chemistry student, you’ll learn about the chemical reactions of living organisms in the context of medicine.
 Through hands-on experimentation, you’ll apply the principles of biochemistry to the design of medicines.
 You’ll build critical thinking and problem-solving skills to position you for success in health-related graduate schools and careers in the biotechnology and pharmaceutical industry.

 You’ll take courses in biology, chemistry, organic chemistry, physics and medicinal chemistry.
 These courses will provide a foundation in biomolecules and the mechanisms of cellular function.
 With a concentration in medicinal chemistry, you’ll also learn how to apply chemical and biochemical thinking to the design and function of medicines.